478mkharb/devops-learning/Interview/Docker.md

 rather than relying only on a local Docker host.

-**Interview point:** `docker logs` shows logs available through the container's configured logging mechanism; it is not a complete centralized observability strategy by itself.
+**Interview point:** `docker logs` shows logs available through the container’s configured logging mechanism; it is not a complete centralized observability strategy by itself.

 ------------------------------------------------------------------------